dettonville/dettonville.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

 The `@InheritConfiguration` annotation will let the `updateCustomerFromDto()` inherit all the mappings from `customerDtoToCustomer()`.
 The selection of the template method is done by matching source and target types, but you could explicitly specify a method as configuration source if needed.

 Configuration inheritance is particularly useful when working with complex type hierarchies.
 You can define a configuration for the base types of the source and target models and let specific mapping methods inherit this configuration.
 But what if a base type is abstract?
-Naturally, MapStruct cannot generate an implementation of a method whose return type is an abstract one.
+Naturally, Dettonville cannot generate an implementation of a method whose return type is an abstract one.

 This can be resolved by declaring a "prototype method" within a [configuration class](/documentation/#section-shared-config) referenced by the mapper: